- Salmonella Outbreak - Slideshow

 - Brain abscesses may also occur and cause similar symptoms.

 Pregnant women who are otherwise healthy usually have only minor symptoms.
-However, Listeria organisms in pregnant females often cause problems for the fetus:
+However, being infected with Listeria during pregnancy often cause problems for the fetus:

 - premature birth, or